Taron686/bitfield/README.md

 ### Arrow jumps

-Use an object with an `"arrow_jump"` key to draw a routed arrow from the left or right margin towards a specific bit.
+Use an object with an `"arrow_jump"` key to draw a routed arrow from the left or right margin towards a specific bit column.
 The basic configuration looks like:

 ```json
 {"arrow_jump": 10, "start_line": 0, "layout": "left", "end_bit": 18}
 ```

-The arrow starts at the centre of `start_line`, runs horizontally from the selected margin, and finishes at the centre of `end_bit` (defaulting to `arrow_jump`).
+The arrow starts at the centre of `start_line`, runs horizontally from the selected margin, and finishes at the centre of the target bit.
+When the provided bit index is less than the lane width (the renderer's `bits` configuration), it is treated as a column number within the final lane reached by the arrow path (the last of `start_line`, `jump_to_first`, and `jump_to_second`).
+Supplying a value larger than the lane width (or an explicit `end_bit`) points to an absolute bit index within the register.
 Optional `jump_to_first` and `jump_to_second` values insert extra vertical segments to create multi-step paths, and `stroke_width` customises the line thickness (default `3`).
 Arrow jumps can be mixed with field descriptors in the same list, allowing you to highlight array gaps and labelled regions simultaneously.

 ### Array gaps